Learn all about 19 Best Calathea Types! This genus has some of the most stunning varieties for your houseplant collection!

 Botanical Name: Calathea musaica ‘PP0005’

 This stunningly textured cultivar has variegated small green leaves.
-The plant does well in bright indirect light, so keeping it by the East or West window is ideal.
+The plant does well in bright indirect light, so it is ideal for keeping it by the East or West window.